 The First National Bank Of Georgetown

-The First National Bank Of Georgetown in Kentucky printed $1,079,640 dollars worth of national currency.
-Over $1,000,000 face value is a lot of money.
-However, some types and denominations of currency from this bank could still be rare.
-This national bank opened in 1883 and stopped printing money in 1935, which equals a 53 year printing period.
-That is considering a long operation period for a national bank.
-During its life, The First National Bank Of Georgetown issued 10 different types and denominations of national currency.
+The First National Bank Of Georgetown in Illinois printed $357,270 dollars worth of national currency.
+That is a pretty standard output.
+However, some types of currency from this bank could still be rare.
+This national bank opened in 1900 and stopped printing money in 1930, which equals a 31 year printing period.
+That is a fairly normal lifespan for a national bank.
+During its life, The First National Bank Of Georgetown issued 8 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Georgetown was located in Scott County.
-It was assigned charter number 2927.
+For the record, The First National Bank Of Georgetown was located in Vermilion County.
+It was assigned charter number 5285.